Thanks to a loophole in Kansas law, 6 teens are running for governor

 Republican Rep. Blake Carpenter told CNN he introduced House Bill 2539 this week after six high school students filed to run for governor in the November 2018 elections.
 The bill states that candidates running for any government office in Kansas should be at least 18 years old and be a resident of the state for at least four consecutive years.

-On Monday, the House Committee voted against Democratic Rep. Kristey Williams' amendment to raise the minimum age to 30.
+On Monday, the House Committee voted against Republican Rep. Kristey Williams' amendment to raise the minimum age to 30.

 "Every state in the union places some age restrictions on the election of governor except for Kansas and Vermont," Williams said, adding that this era of social media where anyone can be famous, it's even more important to establish a standard that respects the magnitude of the office.

-Note: CORRECTION: A previous version of this article gave the incorrect party affiliation for Rep. Kristey Williams.
-She is a Republican.